kohkimakimoto/essh/README.md

 ### Using As SSH

+Essh is implemented as a wrapper of `ssh` command.
+That means you can completely use Essh in the same way as `ssh`.
 Try to connect a remote server by using Essh like `ssh` command.

 Create `essh.lua` in your current directory.
 This is a configuration file for Essh.
 The configuration is written in [Lua](https://www.lua.org/) programming language.
 Now edit this file as the following.